gtmtechltd/salthiera/README.md

       - efiles:/srv/salt/environments/%{saltenvironment}/efiles/**/*
       - efiles:/srv/salt/environments/common/efiles/**/*

-In the above hierarchy (defined in salthiera.yaml), the specific environment YAML always overrides the common environment YAML, because it is referenced earlier in the hierarchy section.
+Items that appear earlier in the hierarchy override items that appear later in the hierarchy.
+In the above hierarchy (defined in salthiera.yaml), the specific environment YAML (parameterised as %{saltenvironment} always overrides the common environment YAML, because it is referenced earlier in the hierarchy section.
 The hierarchy supports YAML files (prefixed with yaml:), EYAML files which are encrypted yaml files (prefixed with eyaml:), and raw files (which might contain public SSL certs, prefixed with files:), and encrypted raw files (which might contain private SSL keys, prefixed with efiles:).

 ### Put some example YAML files together (representing your environment-based data)